Markup language

 Starting typing in Typst is easy.

-Blank line will move text to new paragraph.
+Blank line will move text to a new paragraph.

 Btw, you can use any language and unicode symbols